Non-local resources for error correction in quantum LDPC codes: Numerical Results

 The true potential of our non-local resource lies in its ability to execute long-range non-local gates with minimal constraints, as discussed previously.
 This capability enables us to extend our proposal to high-rate codes generated by higher-degree polynomials, which produce highly non-local stabilizers.
-In this work, we specifically examine codes generated by the check polynomial $h(x) = 1 + x + x^3 + x^7$, as previously explored in \cite{kovalev1212quantum}.
+In this work, we specifically examine codes generated by the check polynomial $h(x) = 1 + x + x^3 + x^7$, which was previously explored in \cite{kovalev1212quantum}.
 We provide the code specifications, with construction details and the 2D layout in Appendix~\ref{App:Details of Code Construction}.

 Since our cavity setup allows for implementing periodic boundary codes, which doubles the number of logical qubits compared to open boundary codes, we will focus on studying periodic boundary codes.
 Table~\ref{tab:big codes} shows the different codes that could be generated using this check polynomial.
 Due to limitations of computational resources, we could only do the simulation for the $[[450,98,5]]$ code.
-See Fig.~\ref{fig:LFR_1p} for the plot of logical error rate per round with the physical error rate.
+See Fig.~\ref{fig:HGP and LP peformance} for the performance of this code.
 It is not possible to calculate the threshold with simulation from just one member of the code family.
 However, a pseudo-threshold can be estimated from the plot, which is determined when the logical failure rate intersects with the physical error rate at the \( y = x \) line.
 This point appears to be around \( p = 0.0015 \), or 0.15\%.
+The data points are fitted using fitting equation \ref{eq:fitting equation}, with \(a=3/4\).